pratulyab/amnesia/README.md

 - Inorder to create superuser, use django shell.
 Each user has a OneToOne mapping to a PhoneNumber.
 - FIXTURES: number/fixtures/countries.json =>
 	- Country name
-	- Alpha-2 Code
+	- Alpha-2 Codes
+	- Calling Codes
 - countries.py scrapes wikipedia pages for above data.

 ## 6) Point of Failure:
-- Server stores works with Asia/Kolkata as TIMEZONE
-- If user of different TZ schedules a task, the schedule would work according to the server's TIMEZONE.
+- Server works with Asia/Kolkata as TIMEZONE.
+So, if user of different TZ schedules a task, the schedule would work according to the server's TIMEZONE.
+- (Working with UTC would also have same implications)
-- Currently, django_celery_beat doesn't seem to support 'nowfun' argument for crontab scheduling.
+- Currently, django_celery_beat doesn't seem to support 'nowfun' argument for crontab scheduling which helps in making tasks aware of TZ.
-- Also, leaving it because otherwise the solution ceases to be basic.
 - However, to check for the TIMEZONE offset, a hidden input is received when "Create Task Form" is submitted. (name="timezone_offset")
+- Leaving it because otherwise the solution ceases to be basic.

 ## 7) Disclaimer:
 - The UI is shabby.
 The internship demands backend SE.